MatteoWebDeveloper/CSS-Architecture/README.md

 * use gulp __sourcemap__, _autoprefix_ and _minify_

 ## Bad Patterns
 * you can style general elements (a p h1 ...) but you cannot rely on those selector because html elements purpose is to give meaningful content for the search engine.
-When you are applying a class to those element you should reset upon those style or even better apply the class on a non semantic element: html=> p span.c_text-description - css=> .c_text-description { css styles }
+When you are applying a class to those element you should apply a reset upon those style to keep a more consiste and solid architecture: html=> p.c_text-description - css=> .c_text-description { reset and css styles }
 * do not overuse gris classes, when the container is smaller than the mobile size is not worth it
 * separate state.scss
 * avoid id to styles and long selector